cyberark/conjur/docs/reference/policy.md

 {% include policy-file.md policy='policy-reference-root-example-ownership' %}

 Now the user groups you defined will have ownership (and full management privileges) over the corresponding policies.
-For example, a member of "frontend-developers" will be able to make any change to the "frontend" policy, but will be forbidden from modifying the "bootstrap" and "db" policies.
+For example, a member of "frontend-developers" will be able to make any change to the "frontend" policy, but will be forbidden from modifying the "root" and "db" policies.

 `!permit` statements can also be used to manage policy permissions in a more granular way.
 Here's how to allow a user group to `read` and `create`, but not `update`, a policy: